School-Based Health Center (SBHC)

 (courtesy of National Assembly on School-Based Health Care)

-The Arkansas School-Based Health Center Grant is a competitive application process made possible and supported by Arkansas' Governor Mike Beebe and the Arkansas Tobacco Excise Tax created by Arkansas Act 180 of 2009.
+The Arkansas School-Based Health Center Grant is a competitive application funded by the Arkansas Public School Fund.
 The funds are to be used to promote health, wellness, and academic achievement in Arkansas' public schools.
-The program is a collaboration of the Division of Elementary and Secondary Education (DESE) Office of School Health Services (SHS), Arkansas Department of Health (ADH), Arkansas Department of Human Services (DHS) and Medicaid In the Schools (ARMITS).
+The program is a collaboration of the Division of Elementary and Secondary Education (DESE) Office of School Health Services (SHS), Arkansas Department of Health (ADH), Arkansas Department of Human Services (DHS) and Medicaid In the Schools (MITS).

 Eligible Applicants

 All Arkansas public and charter schools are eligible to apply, unless the district is a current school-based health center funding recipient.
-Only one school-based health center per district may be funded by the DESE during a five year funding cycle.
+Only one school-based health center per district may be funded by the DESE during a three-year funding cycle.

 Grant/Award Guidelines

 Applicants intending to create a new health center on school campus may apply for up to $150,000.
-The SBHC grant recipients will receive an annual distribution of funds for a five year period, decreasing amounts each year.
-Annual renewal is based on a review of annual progress and appropriation of Tobacco Excise Tax funding.
+The SBHC grant recipients will receive an annual distribution of funds for a three-year period, decreasing amounts each year.
+Annual renewal is based on a review of annual progress and appropriation of funding.

 Prerequisite of Funding